elchericito/prive-docs/README.md

 ---
 description: >-
   Excited you are here.
-In this knowledge base we share the most important info and tips to help grow, retain, and build a long-term relationship with your subscribers.
+In this knowledge base we share the most important infoinfo and tips to help grow, retain, and build a long-term relationship with info subscribers.
 ---

-# 👋 Welcome toRecurly Commerce
+# 👋 Welcome to Recurly Commerce

 {% hint style="info" %}
 Use the navigation bar on the left to find answers to your questions.
 Can't find what you are looking for?
-Send our support team a note in your Recurly Commercein-app support chat or email support@recurly.com.
+Send our support team a note in your Recurly Commerce in-app support chat or email support@recurly.com.
 {% endhint %}

 ## Get Started